Edudeiko/edudeiko.github.io/_posts/2020-08-28-building_API_calls.md

 All of the results had to be in a nice readable json format for the backend team to use.

 ### Register Spotify for Developers account
-Before getting into the code you have to to register an account at [Spotify for Developer](https://developer.spotify.com) and create an app in order to get **Client ID** and **Client Secret** keys.
+Before getting into the code you have to register an account at [Spotify for Developer](https://developer.spotify.com) and create an app in order to get **Client ID** and **Client Secret** keys.
 In edit settings add **Redirect URIs**.
 I added http://127.0.0.1:5000/callback/ and https://sp-search.herokuapp.com/callback/.

 {: .box-note}